LILM ALERT: The Klein Law Firm Announces a Lead Plaintiff Deadline of June 17, 2022 in the Class Action Filed on Behalf of Lilium N.V. f/k/a Qell Acquisition Corp. Shareholders

-NEW YORK, April 26, 2022 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Lilium N.V. f/k/a Qell Acquisition Corp.
+NEW YORK , May 3, 2022 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Lilium N.V. f/k/a Qell Acquisition Corp.
 (NASDAQ: LILM) alleging that the Company violated federal securities laws.

 Class Period: March 30, 2021 to March 14, 2022